VLAN configuration process

 vlan 2

-This configuration will create VLAN2 inside the switch.
+This configuration creates a virtual VLAN 2 switch inside the switch.
 You can name the VLAN for clarity if you want.

 Make Fa0/2 the access port for VLAN2

-Then, to make Fa0/2 the access port for VLAN2, use the following command
+Then, assign ports to the virtual switch of VLAN2 that you created.
+To make Fa0/2 the access port for VLAN2, use the following command.

 interface FastEthernet0/2